Kangaroo Jack: Production

 Initially Kangaroo Jack was titled Down and Under and was shot as a mob comedy in the style of Midnight Run.
 The film was initially set up at the Disney label Hollywood Pictures, but Disney placed it into turnaround and instead the film was set up at Castle Rock Entertainment.
 The film began shooting in Australia in August 2001, lasting about six months in total, and originally included profanity, sex, and violence, intended to be released with an R-rating.
 According to actor Jerry O'Connell, he filmed a full-frontal nude scene for the film.
 However, the film's producers were dissatisfied by the first rough cut.

 Inspired by positive response to the kangaroo scene in early test screenings, as well as the marketing campaign behind the recently released Snow Dogs, the production shifted the marketing focus away from that of a dark mafia comedy to that of a family-friendly animal picture.
-Extensive new footage that replaced the animatronic kangaroo with a new CGI one that rapped (voiced by an uncredited Adam Garcia) was shot, and the film was edited down to a PG-rated family animal comedy.
+New footage featuring more gags with the CGI kangaroo was shot, and the film was edited down to a PG-rated family animal comedy.
 Among the changes, repeated utterances of "chickenshit" were redubbed with "chicken blood".